duncan-f/dotfiles/README.md

 ### Installed Packages

-This is an non-exhaustive list of the packages installed on my machine, you'll find some config files of my rice here.
+This is an non-exhaustive list of the packages installed on my computer, you'll find some config files of my rice here.

 * i3-gaps
 * ncmpcpp